f4pga/f4pga-arch-defs/docs/source/prjxray/partial-reconfig.rst

 -  Concatenate FASM for each architecture together and generate final bitstream

+-  Generate bitstreams for each partition region architecture

 Partition Region Example (switch_processing)
 ============================================
 This example contains two partition regions that are each about the size of one clock region.